nutsdb/nutsdb/README.md

 }
 ```

+Notice: the `HintBPTSparseIdxMode` mode does not support the merge operation of the current version.

 ### Database backup

 NutsDB is easy to backup.
 You can use the `db.Backup()` function at given dir, call this function from a read-only transaction, it will perform a hot backup and not block your other database reads and writes.